 Touring Walt Disney’s Los Feliz home last fall was one of the coolest places I’ve ever seen.
-Earlier this week, I managed to tie that experience when I toured Skywalker Ranch.
+It can only be topped by the time I toured Skywalker Ranch.

 Skywalker Ranch is the headquarters for Lucasfilm and Skywalker Sound, located 40 minutes north of San Fransisco.
 George Lucas wanted a retreat for film makers to create outside of the Los Angeles Studio scene.

 We were invited to visit Skywalker Ranch as part of a press trip to promote the new George Lucas film, Strange Magic.
-Our first adventure at Skywalker Ranch was watching Strange Magic with George Lucas in his famous Stag Theater at the ranch.
-I’ll be sharing my review of Strange Magic next friday.
+Our first adventure at Skywalker Ranch was watching Strange Magic with George Lucas (yes he watched the movie with us) in the famous 300-seat screening room, called the Stag Theater.

-The Stag Theater is a 300 seat theater in the Technical Building at Skywalker Ranch.
+The Stag Theater is located in the Technical Building at Skywalker Ranch.
 There are two Star Wars statues from Palpatine’s office flanking either side of the movie screen.

-Today, I will sharing pictures from my Skywalker Ranch tour but be sure to check back next week for my interviews with George Lucas, Elijah Kelley and Gary Rydstrom.
+Today, I will sharing pictures from my Skywalker Ranch tour but be sure to check out my interviews with George Lucas, Elijah Kelley and Gary Rydstrom.

 The scenery was just amazing, with rolling green hills and large trees, it was breathtakingly different for this desert girl!
-The ranch is over 4,000 acres but only 15 acres are developed.
+The ranch is over 4,000 acres but only 15 acres are developed, so there is lots of open space.

 The grounds of Skywalker Ranch are really beautiful and serene.
 With all the greenery, I can almost image an ewok running out from behind a tree.